connornishijima/connornishijima.github.io/index.md

 **12 years of experience** in:

-- Microcontrollers
+- Microcontroller Firmware Development
-- High refresh rate LED displays
+- High-Refresh-Rate LED Displays
-- Real-time audio analysis/synthesis
+- Real-time Audio Analysis/Synthesis
 - and *way* more...